yousefkotp/local-leads-finder/README.md

 5. **View results** in an interactive table

 6. **Export to CSV or JSON** with one click

-See [webapp/README.md](webapp/README.md) for more details on the web interface.

 ### Command Line Interface